 During the Financial Centre event held on 2 July 2019 in the presence of Bruno Le Maire, France's Minister of the Economy and Finance, the primary professional bodies and federations representing the Paris Financial Centre announced in a joint declaration that they were undertaking new commitments to support the fight against climate change and contribute to the goal of achieving carbon neutrality by 2050.

 An initiative that contributes to Europe's Finance ClimAct project

 Headed by ADEME and endowed with a budget of 18 million euros, the Finance ClimAct project aims to develop the new tools, methods and knowledge needed to allow savers to integrate environmental targets in their investment choices on the one hand and, on the other, enable financial institutions and their governing bodies to incorporate climate-related issues in their decision-making processes and to align financial flows with energy and climate objectives.
 The Sustainable Finance Observatory is supported by Finance for Tomorrow in its capacity as a founding member of the Finance ClimAct project.

-For the first edition: two types of information
+For the first edition: two types of data

-These will comprise, first of all, the individual public commitments of financial institutions, based on the voluntary declarations of each, and second, aggregated sector data, making it possible to report on the achievements and actions of Paris Financial Centre members in terms of green and sustainable finance.
-Data and studies will both be examined by an independent scientific and expert committee.
+On the one hand, the individual public commitments of financial institutions, based on voluntary declarations by each player, and on the other hand, the aggregated sectoral data, allowing to report on the achievements and actions of the players of the Paris financial market in terms of green and sustainable finance.

 - In the section "Monitoring commitments of financial actors", you will find a database of over 300 players who have voluntarily reported their commitments.
 This reporting was carried out with the support of the Commitment Guide, a document set up in coordination with supervisors and private financial players.
 Each commitment is evaluated through minimum criteria, and declared compliant or non-compliant.
 The Commitment Guide is available here.